newedgex/ani-manga-blocklist/README.md

 # ani-manga-blocklist
-The biggest, most complete and refined blocklist you will find on the net.
+The biggest, most complete and refined blocklist (anime+manga+novels) you will find on the net.
-It's meant to be used for DNS content filternig, but you can adapt it otherwise as wel.
+It's meant to be used for DNS content filternig, but you can adapt it otherwise as well.

 # I want to contribute (website is not on the list)